treasure-data/prestogres/README.md

 ## Configuration

-### prestogres.conf file

-Please read [pgpool-II documentation](http://www.pgpool.net/docs/latest/pgpool-en.html) for most of parameters.
+Please read [pgpool-II documentation](http://www.pgpool.net/docs/latest/pgpool-en.html) for most of parameters used in prestogres.conf file.
 Following parameters are unique to Prestogres:

 * **presto_server**: Default address:port of Presto server.
 * **presto_catalog**: Default catalog name of Presto such as `hive`, etc.
 * **presto_external_auth_prog**: Default path to an external authentication program used by `external` authentication moethd.
 See following Authentication section for details.

-You can overwrite these parameters for each connecting users.
-See also following *prestogres_hba.conf* section.
+You can overwrite these parameters for each connecting users (and databases) using prestogres\_hba.conf file.
+See also following *Authentication* section.

-### prestogres_hba.conf file
+## Authentication

-By default, Prestogres accepts all connections from localhost without password and rejects any other connections.
-You can change this behavior by updating **/etc/prestogres_hba.conf** file.
+By default, Prestogres accepts all connections from 127.0.0.1 without password and rejects any other connections.
+You can change this behavior by updating **/etc/prestogres\_hba.conf** file.

 See [sample prestogres_hba.conf file](prestogres/config/prestogres_hba.conf) for details.
 Basic syntax is: